Friendly Proposals for Highly Controlling Environments

 These digitally altered photographs are a guide to how surveillance equipment need not be a threatening part of the urban environment by assuming a more playful and eccentric personality.

 Through embedded microchips, software and minute antennae, many objects within urban spaces are now ‘smart’ to the goings on of the environment around them: lamp posts can now record noise, are linked to CCTV systems and can illuminate upon hearing ‘disturbances’; rubbish bins are able to track passing smartphones and record movements around a given area.
 These proposals anticipate the potential for unnecessary suspicion.

-The final work was exhibited in the following exhibitions:
+The final work has been exhibited at the following venues:

 2015, Royal Institute of British Architects (London), ‘Virtual Control: Security and the Urban Imagination’